 The idea is:

 The user of the recipe never has to touch the code of the recipe.
-To him, a custom recipe is like a simple DSS visual recipe.
+To them, a custom recipe is like a simple DSS visual recipe.

 Custom recipes can be used for example to package some common tasks on datasets (audit a dataset, perform some statistical analysis, …)

-Custom datasets work fairly the same way.
+Custom datasets work in a similar way.
 However, unlike custom recipes, custom datasets can only be written in Python.